-If a student’s conduct interferes with or disrupts the orderly class process, the instructor should promptly advise the student to cease the misbehavior.
+- If a student’s conduct interferes with or disrupts the orderly class process, the instructor should promptly advise the student to cease the misbehavior.
 If the disruptive behavior continues, the instructor may ask the student to leave the class and to schedule a private conference with the instructor prior to returning to the class.
-The instructor may also refer the matter to the Dean of Students for appropriate disciplinary action.
+The instructor may also refer the matter to the Vice President for Student Affairs for appropriate disciplinary action.

-If the student refuses to leave the classroom and continues the disruptive behavior, the instructor may discontinue the class session, inform the student not to return to class without the instructor’s permission, and report the incident in writing to the Dean of Students.
+- If the student refuses to leave the classroom and continues the disruptive behavior, the instructor may discontinue the class session, inform the student not to return to class without the instructor’s permission, and report the incident in writing to the Vice President for Student Affairs.
 Such a report should include dates, times, action, names of persons involved, and names of witnesses.
-The Dean of Students then pursues the matter with the Vice President for Academic Affairs and through the student disciplinary procedure if necessary.
+The Vice President for Student Affairs then pursues the matter with the Vice President for Academic Affairs and through the student disciplinary procedure if necessary.

-If, when the class next convenes, the student attempts to return to class without the prior permission of the instructor, the instructor may deny the student access to the class.
+- If, when the class next convenes, the student attempts to return to class without the prior permission of the instructor, the instructor may deny the student access to the class.
 If the student interferes with or disrupts the orderly class process and/or refuses to leave the classroom when requested by the instructor, the instructor may obtain the assistance of the campus security officers to remove the student from the class and prevent return to that class.
-The instructor will inform the Dean of Students of the incident without delay.
+The instructor will inform the Vice President for Student Affairs of the incident without delay.

-Campus disruptions pending or caused by acts of God (tornado) or of undetermined origins (fires or bomb threats) and other disruptions (accidents or traumatic illnesses) are to be dealt with by existing emergency plans that will if possible preserve life, property, and the normal operations of the College.
+- Campus disruptions pending or caused by acts of God (tornado) or of undetermined origin (fires or bomb threats) and other disruptions (accidents or traumatic illnesses) are to be dealt with by existing emergency plans that will if possible preserve life, property, and the normal operations of the College.